Do You Need Rain Pants for Alaska Backpacking? (Yes, Here’s Why)

 Hey Folks,

-(An older piece of writing I thought might be useful to re-promote nowadays).
+[UPDATED: An older piece of writing I thought might be useful to re-publish nowadays – some things don’t really change.]

 One night I attended public comment hearing for the preliminary stages of a Comprehensive Conservation Plan (CCP) for the Arctic National Wildlife Refuge (ANWR).
 In short, a comment period allows the public to offer information and thoughts on some of the issues they feel might need to be addressed, and oftentimes their thoughts as to how those issues should be addressed.
 The CCP is a document that “outlines and guides long-term management” of the Refuge.